vineethkumarv/sv-wiki/Control-Flow.md

               endcase

 In the above example, we are declaring a range in a case statement with the use of **inside** statement.
 In this, they will get the value from the declared range by the use of an inside statement.

 **Output snippet:**

+The below figure shows the output of the case statement with a range.

 ![Untitled Diagram-Page-6 drawio (4)](https://user-images.githubusercontent.com/110447788/188553176-7f10aa14-ce7c-4fb6-beca-acd912dd8fbb.png)